WillerFeng/willer-RL/README.md

 ### Research

 ##### TE-DQN (terminal estimation)
-Have better performance in Actor-Critic method, If the termination state is not handled correctly, it can lead to serious policy degradation.
+Have better performance in Actor-Critic method.
+See relative file to learn more.

 ##### MH-DQN (multi head estimation)
 Having a similar learning machism like bagging